 Video Tutorial: Text search and auto-code.

 When using this tool, you enter your own search term and can let ATLAS.ti automatically code your data.
 The tool offers a number of additional functions that make it more than a simple auto coding tool:

 - You can select synonyms.
-Synonyms are offered in all interface languages (English, Spanish, Portuguese, German and Simplified Chinese). - You can combine multiple search terms using Boolean operators (AND; OR) to look for occurrences within a sentence or paragraph, or multiple syllabuses in a word. - You can search for inflected forms, i.e. searching for "run" will also search for running, runs, ran - You can use wildcards () - You can search for exact phrases by entering parentheses as in: "limited liability corporations".
+Synonyms are available in English, German, Spanish, Portuguese, French, Dutch, Russian and Simplified Chinese. - You can combine multiple search terms using Boolean operators (AND; OR) to look for occurrences within a sentence or paragraph, or multiple syllabuses in a word. - You can search for inflected forms, i.e. searching for "run" will also search for running, runs, ran. - You can use wildcards (\) - You can search for exact phrases by entering parentheses as in: "limited liability corporations".